RameshDM86/introduction-to-git-ii-3.2-Ramesh/README.md

 ## SSH Key Authentication: ##

 * SSH keys can be added to a user's GitHub account for authentication.
 This is a secure method often preferred for automated workflows and code deployments.

+# 4 Github commands that you think you will use the most in the real project and why?
+Explain it on the readme file #

+   + git status
+   + git add main.tf
+   + git status
+   + git commit -m "adds main.tf" IE
+   + git push